Fast and Frugal Energy Balls

 HEALTHY & FRUGAL SNACKING

-My kids love granola bars, but one box does not go very far in my large family.
+My kids love granola bars, but one box does not go very far for my large family.

 It can get expensive to purchase boxes of granola bars on a regular basis.